Phone bill assistance or free government cell phones in Texas.

 All telecommunication companies that operate in Texas need to provide these programs to their customers.
-So whether someone has a home phone from AT&T, or a cellular phone from Assurance or Verizon, they can enroll for the discounts.
+So whether someone has a home phone from AT&T, or a cell phone from Assurance or Verizon, they can enroll for the discounts.
 Other companies that consumers tend to use with the Lifeline service include Sprint, T Mobile, or Safelink Wireless.
 But all companies need to offer it.
 More details are below.

 Monthly discounts in Texas from Lineline